 It has become common knowledge globally that radio waves which satisfy the RRPG do not have adverse effects.
 However, it is still important to continue to clarify the effects of radio waves scientifically, because it has been raised in view of human health.
-In order to pursue this issue, the MIC set up "Committee on the Possible Adverse Health Effects of RF Electromagnetic Fields, in 2008.
+In order to pursue this issue, the MIC set up "Committee on the Possible Adverse Health Effects of RF Electromagnetic Fields", in 2008.
 This committee has comprised of specialists in medical, engineering and risk communication, and homemakers.
 The committee advises the MIC on implementing the research related to Epidemiology, Human Voluntary, Animal Studies, Cellular Studies and Dosimetry.
 A large comprehensive study on dosimetry from intermediate frequency region to millimeter-wave region has been conducted by National Institute of Information and Communications Technology.
-As research projects, the MIC has implemented the following projects in 2015-2016.
+MIC has implemented contract researches on RF safety issues, some of which are related with the 5G -system, WPT(Wireless Power Transmission/Transfer) or other very advanced wireless technologies.